 - Must be a U.S. citizen.

 - Must be a resident of the county, and prior to voting in an election, must have resided at his or her residential address for at least 30 days prior to the date of the election.

 - Must be at least 18 years old or will be 18 by the date of the next general election.
 16- and 17-year-olds may pre-register by submitting a completed registration form.
 (Note: A 17-year-old may vote in a Primary if they will be 18 on or before the General election.)

 - Must not be serving a sentence for a felony conviction (including probation or on parole).
 If previously convicted of a felony, the person’s citizenship rights must be restored.
 Citizenship and voting rights are automatically restored upon completion of the sentence.
 No special document is required to be shown; however, you must re-register after your voting rights have been restored.

 - Must rescind any previous registration in another county or state.

 The Registration Books close 25 days before an election.
 If the registration form is not received (or postmarked) by the deadline, you may not vote on election day.
 No party changes can be made after books close.

 However, you may still register and vote at One-Stop Early Voting.

 If you fail to register by 25 days before the election (when the books close), you may still register and vote at a One-Stop early voting location.
-One-Stop voting ends 1pm the Saturday before each election.
-New registrants will be required to show proof of residency when you register and vote at a one-stop.
+As a new registrant, you will be required to show proof of residency when you register and vote at a one-stop.

 Note: if you are previously registered in the county, you may NOT change your party affiliation after books close.